 Solution: Create content tailored to attorneys segmented by practice areas or other logical distinctions.

-But of course, attorneys are a diverse lot.
+Of course, attorneys are a diverse lot.
 And, different practice areas have vastly different needs, interests, and concerns.

 But too often, in trying to communicate to all lawyers, we wind up saying nothing meaningful to any of them.